dunckr/syntax-highlighting-sublime-color-scheme/README.md

 CoffeeScript Sublime Text Color Scheme
 --------------------------------------

-Highlight CoffeeScript syntax by modifying your favourite colour scheme.
+Highlight CoffeeScript syntax in Sublime Text by modifying your favourite colour scheme.

-Follow the instructions below to add directly to your colour scheme of choice.
+Follow the instructions below to add directly to your colour scheme of choice or use the one of the samples.

 I would recommend making a copy before proceeding.